8 Tips to Survive the Holidays with Infertility

 The end of the year is also a good time to evaluate your expectations and think about what worked (and didn’t work) regarding your fertility in the previous year.

-For example, you may be great at remembering to take your prenatal vitamin, but perhaps you could be more consistent with hormone testing and tracking.
-Or, maybe it’s time for your partner to take a male fertility test, too.
-It could also be time to make an appointment with your doctor to gain further insights about your health and fertility status.
+For example, you may be great at remembering to take your prenatal vitamin, or you can start monitoring your hormones to learn your cycle patterns better.
+Maybe you’ve never tried measuring BBT.
+Or, maybe it’s time for your partner to take a male fertility test.
+It could also be time to make an appointment with a specialist to gain further insights about your health and fertility status.